protieusz/OverLord/README.md

 -Eliminate the extra 6th columns on each sides.

--Two square hole was created in the middle that can accomodate 2x 25mm trackballs powered by 2x PMW3360 sensors.
+-Two circular holes were created in the middle that can accomodate 2x 25mm trackballs powered by 2x PMW3360 sensors.

 -Base of the trackball holders with lens cut out is integrated into the top case with integrated 5mm switch plate.
 Top case sits flush with pcb.